trisulnsm/trisul-scripts/lua/frontend_scripts/inputfilter/lanl-cyber/README.md

 ````

-or use the Trisul probe macros
+or use the Trisul probe macros to check the progress

 ````
 source /usr/local/share/trisul-probe/trisbashrc lanl1
 tailf.ns
 ````

-You can also tail the log files using the above methods to judge the progress of the script.
-It might have an hour or two.

 ## How lanlflow.lua works